adobe/adobe.github.com/README.md

 <p align="center"> <img src="https://raw.github.com/adobe/adobe.github.com/master/img/schema_adobe_open_source.png"  alt="Adobe Open Source schema" /></p>

 The information is pulled directly from the [Github API](http://developer.github.com/v3/) and aggregated by a [NodeJS](http://nodejs.org) server (its code source is available [in this repository](https://github.com/adobe/server.adobe.github.com)).
-It is available through an simple REST API, thanks to [restify](http://mcavage.me/node-restify/).
+It is available through a simple REST API, thanks to [restify](http://mcavage.me/node-restify/).

-[AngularJS](http://angularjs.org/) then makes a unique API call to the server and inject the data on your browser, based on the [Foundation](http://foundation.zurb.com/) CSS framework and using [dc.js](http://nickqizhu.github.io/dc.js/) for the graphs.
+[AngularJS](http://angularjs.org/) then makes a unique API call to the server and injects the data on your browser, based on the [Foundation](http://foundation.zurb.com/) CSS framework and using [dc.js](http://nickqizhu.github.io/dc.js/) for the graphs.
 The filtering engine for the repositories was built on top of Angular.

 ## Deploying Locally